Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 double *reset(double *);
 ```

-(a) Illegal, since `const` in `const int` is a high const then the compiler will treate two functions like same one and function redeclaration is illegal.
+(a) Illegal, since `const` in `const int` is a high const which will not affect the input(whether input int is a plain int or a const int).
+Therefore the compiler will treat two functions like same one and function redeclaration is illegal.